 7.4.5 Quality Control

 Friable Materials.
-At least one (1) blank slide shall be prepared daily or with every fifty (50) samples analyzed, whichever is less.
+One (1) blank slide shall be prepared daily or with every fifty (50) samples analyzed, whichever is less.
 This is prepared by mounting a sub-sample of an isotropic verified non-asbestos-containing material (non-ACM) (e.g., fiberglass in SRM 1866 or equivalent) in a drop of immersion oils normally used on a clean slide, rubbing preparation tools (forceps, dissecting needles, etc.) in the mount and placing a clean coverslip on the drop.
 The entire area under the coverslip shall be scanned to detect any asbestos contamination.
 A similar check shall be made after every twenty (20) uses of each piece of homogenization equipment.
 An isotropic verified non-ACM shall be homogenized in the clean equipment, a slide prepared with the material and the slide scanned for asbestos contamination.
 (This can be substituted for the blank slide mentioned in this Section.)

 Non-Friable Materials.
-At least one (1) non-ACM non-friable material shall be prepared and analyzed with every twenty (20) samples analyzed.
+One (1) non-ACM non-friable material shall be prepared and analyzed with every twenty (20) samples analyzed.
 This non-ACM shall go through the full preparation and analysis regimen for the type of analysis being performed.

+For both Section 7.4.5 a) and Section 7.4.5 b), the laboratory shall establish and document acceptance criteria consistent with the Analytical Sensitivity requirements in Section 7.4.3.

 7.4.6 Other Measures

 a) Friable Materials.
 Accuracy cannot be determined by re-analysis of routine field samples.
-At least one (1) out of one hundred (100) samples shall be a standard or reference sample that has been routinely resubmitted to determine the analyst’s precision and accuracy as developed by the laboratory in accordance with quality control requirements.
+The laboratory shall analyze, out of one hundred (100) samples, one (1) standard or reference sample that has been routinely resubmitted to determine the analyst’s precision and accuracy as developed by the laboratory in accordance with quality control requirements.
 A set of these samples may be accumulated from proficiency testing samples with predetermined weight compositions or from standards generated with weighed quantities of asbestos and other bulk materials.
 At least half of the reference samples submitted for this QC shall contain between 1 and 10% asbestos.

 b) Non-Friable Materials.
-At least one (1) out of one hundred (100) samples shall be a verified quantitative standard that has routinely been resubmitted to determine analyst precision and accuracy.
+The laboratory shall analyze one (1) out of one hundred (100) samples with a verified quantitative standard that has routinely been resubmitted to determine analyst precision and accuracy.

 Standards and Reagents

-a) The QC program shall establish and maintain provisions for asbestos standards.
+a) The laboratory in its QC program shall establish and maintain provisions for asbestos standards.

 b) Reference standards that are used in an asbestos laboratory shall be obtained from NIST, EPA, or suppliers who participate in supplying NIST standards or NIST traceable asbestos.
 Any reference standards purchased outside the United States shall be traceable back to each country’s national standards laboratory.

-c) Reference standards shall be accompanied with certificates of calibration .Commercial suppliers of reference standards shall conform to ANSI N42.22 to assure the quality of their products.
+c) Reference standards shall be accompanied with certificates of calibration .
 All reagents used shall be analytical reagent grade or better.

 The laboratory shall have mineral fibers or data from mineral fibers that will allow differentiating asbestos from “look-alikes”; e.g., fibrous talc, sepiolite, wollastonite, attapulgite (palygorskite), halloysite, vermiculite, antigorite, lizardite, pyroxenes, hornblende, richterite, winchite, or any other asbestiform minerals that are suspected as being present in the sample.